Uzlopak/blog/case.md

 `{"status":"ok"}`.
 Now we check the stdout of the nodejs process and see `{ isStream: false }`.
 Payload is not a stream.

-Is it the end of our jourrney?
+Is it the end of our journey?
 As you see that this blog post is much longer, you can confidently say no.

-But what if we send a readstream?
+But what if we send a ReadStream?
 We change our `example-throttle.js` accordingly:

 ```js
 'use strict'